Exotic Ideals in Free Transformation Group $C^*$-Algebras: A Nontrivial Opaque Ideal

-\begin{proposition} Let $\Gamma $ be a non-amenable group and let $(X, \Gamma , \alpha )$ be any freely acting discrete dynamical system admitting an invariant probability measure, such as Example~\ref{frnam}.
-Then for any $\eta\in \nXG$, the opaque and gray ideals relative to the inclusion
+\begin{theorem} Let $G $ be a non-amenable discrete group and let $(X, G , \alpha )$ be any freely acting discrete dynamical system admitting an invariant probability measure, such as Example~\ref{frnam}, above.
+Then the opaque and gray ideals relative to the inclusion